MuscleMap/MuscleMap/README.md

     * Users may specify 2 or 3 components with -c.
     * For gmm, probability maps are ouput for each component and label (*_softseg.nii.gz).
     * For gmm and kmeans, binarized segmentations are ouput for each component and label (*_seg.nii.gz).
+    * Use `--qc` to open an interactive window to manually adjust thresholds before saving results (gmm and kmeans only).

     2. For Dixon Fat-Water MRI: